lmiller1990/vue-testing-handbook/src/setting-up-for-tdd.md

 Time:        2.074s
 ```

-Congradulations, you just ran your first passing test!
+Congratulations, you just ran your first passing test!

 ## Writing your first test

 We ran an existing test that came with the project.
-Let's get our handy dirty, writing our own component, and a test.
+Let's get our hands dirty, writing our own component, and a test.
 Traditionally when doing TDD, you write the failing test first, then implement the code which allows the test to pass.
 For now, we will write the component first.

 We don't need `src/components/HelloWorld.vue` or `tests/unit/HelloWorld.spec.js` anymore, so you can delete those.